Energy in Brazil: Natural gas

 Cars fueled by natural gas, such as this Fiat Siena, are common in Brazil.

 As of January 2023, Brazil possesses natural gas reserves totaling approximately 13.4 trillion cubic feet (Tcf), placing it fourth among Central and South American nations.
 These reserves primarily consist of associated gas from oil fields, notably within the pre-salt reserves.
 Approximately 76% of these reserves are located offshore in the Santos Basin, with the remaining 24% situated onshore, primarily in the Solimões Basin and Paranaíba Basin.

-At the end of 2017, the proven reserves of Brazil's natural gas were 369 x 10^{9} m³, with possible reserves expected to be 2 times higher.
+At the end of 2017, the proven reserves of Brazil's natural gas were 369 × 10^{9} m^{3}, with possible reserves expected to be 2 times higher.
 Petrobras controls over 90 percent of Brazil's natural gas reserves.

 Brazil's inland gas pipeline systems are operated by Petrobras subsidiary Transpetro.
 In 2005, construction began on the Gas Unificação (Gasun pipeline) which will link Mato Grosso do Sul in southwest Brazil, to Maranhão in the northeast.
 China's Sinopec is a contractor for the Gasene pipeline, which will link the northeast and southeast networks.
 Petrobras is also constructing the Urucu-Manaus pipeline, which will link the Urucu gas reserves to power plants in the state of Amazonas.
 In 2015 the sale of 255 parcels for fracking was opposed with protest actions during and at the auction.

-In 2005, the gas production was 18.7 x 10^{9} m³, which is less than the natural gas consumption of Brazil.
+In 2005, the gas production was 18.7 × 10^{9} m^{3}, which is less than the natural gas consumption of Brazil.
 Gas imports come mainly from Bolivia's Rio Grande basin through the Bolivia-Brazil gas pipeline (Gasbol pipeline), from Argentina through the Transportadora de Gas de Mercosur pipeline (Paraná-Uruguaiana pipeline), and from LNG imports.
 Brazil has held talks with Venezuela and Argentina about building a new pipeline system Gran Gasoducto del Sur linking the three countries; however, the plan has not moved beyond the planning stages.